All Episodes

 And I did it, I think, for all the right reasons.

-The reason why did you adopt that strategy, Hannity?
+Why did you adopt that strategy, Hannity?

-I have listening, I have people in this audience that hadn't made up their minds, number one and needed to hear from all the candidates.
+I have listening, I have people in this audience that hadn't made up their minds, number one, and needed to hear from all the candidates.

 So I'm only supposed to support one part of my audience.